-This assignment is only for the selected participants.
+This assignment is only for the accepted participants.
 Detailed instruction will be given after the notice of acceptance.

 This report must be type written in English in Powerpoint which covers following items.
-Please submit the pre-study report summarized within 10 pages of slides by October 28, 2016 to Mr.S.Shigematsu, Shigematsu.Sumihjiro@jica.go.jp of JICA Kansai.
-This report shall be a presentation by the accepted participants at the first day of program in Japan.
+Please submit the pre-study report summarized within 10 pages of slides by September 14, 2018 to JICA office.
+This report shall be a presentation by the accepted participants at the first day of training program in Japan.